alexisperrier/gads/project_02/README.md

 You will work on the [Blood donation](https://www.drivendata.org/competitions/2/) dataset as presented in the datadriven.org [competition](https://www.drivendata.org/competitions/2/)
 The dataset is from a mobile blood donation vehicle in Taiwan.
 The Blood Transfusion Service Center drives to different universities and collects blood as part of a blood drive.
 We want to predict whether or not a donor will give blood the next time the vehicle comes to campus.
 Read the [data explanation](https://www.drivendata.org/competitions/2/page/7/) on the datadriven.org website.
 You may have to create an account to access these pages.
+The [competition forum](https://community.drivendata.org/c/warm-up-predict-blood-donations) may have some insights on the data.

 The assignment consists of the following elements.

 1. A thorough graphic exploration and statistical analysis of the data
 2. Comparing several linear regression models and putting forward arguments on their vailidity and reliability
 3. Predicting blood donation on a test set.
-We will not use the competition's logloss metric.
+We will not use the competition's logloss metric but instead the raw prediction from your best linear model.

 ## Part I : Explore the training dataset